 What Will Be Your Labor of Love?

-Empowering your ministry to our community I have been privileged to work with the community as a representative of the Cathedral of St. John now for more than two years.
-In that time we have done some amazing work.
 Our relationship with neighborhood organizations, including schools, has gone from one of nominal familiarity to mutual respect and support.
-I’d like to take just a moment to reflect on where we have been and the vision for where we are headed.
+Take just a moment to reflect on where we have been and the vision for where we are headed.

 Where we are going requires a little more explanation.
 Our neighborhood partners like St. Martin’s and Albuquerque Heading Home already look to the Cathedral for support in the area of volunteers, mutual use of space and, sometimes, financial support.
 Over the next several years, we will be looking to give our partners even more financial support for new projects.
 Whether it is moving someone into an apartment, making sure schools continue to receive much needed supplies throughout the year, or helping St. Martin’s to make sure that each Sunday Breakfast represents a bounty worthy of the day of the Lord’s Resurrection, our vision moving forward is to strengthen our bonds with the neighborhood in which the Cathedral sits, so that we represent a center of support and care as well as education, art and music.